The Effects of Carisoprodol Use

 - Strong cravings for the drug.

-These symptoms can make the recovery process difficult; however, it's important to remember that, despite the struggle, recovery is entirely possible.
-Carisoprodol often changes the brain's chemistry, and a brain going through withdrawal often needs time in order to alter its chemicals back to a more natural state.
+These symptoms can make the withdrawal and recovery processes difficult; however, it's important to remember that, despite the struggle, recovery is entirely possible.
+The drug often changes the brain's chemistry, and a brain going through withdrawal often needs time in order to alter its chemicals back to a more natural state.

 Carisoprodol Addiction Treatment

 Options for treatment include inpatient rehab, outpatient services, and 12-step programs, among others.
 Inpatient treatment is a great option for those who need focused and continuous care to stop using.
 Patients typically stay in rehab for a period of 30-90 days, or longer depending on their needs.

 Some people, however, are unable to leave work or other responsibilities for an extended period of time and may find outpatient treatment to be a better option.
 However, when considering the benefits and drawbacks, it's important to note that recovery enables you to effectively fulfill your responsibilities, so even if you have to spend a certain amount of time in rehab, it will be worth it in potentially saving your life and letting you perform better as an employee, a spouse, a parent, etc.